-The mission of the Lake Arrowhead Community Services District is to provide exceptional water and wastewater services, as we protect our water resources and preserve our environment.
+The mission of the Lake Arrowhead Community Services District (LACSD) is to provide exceptional water and wastewater services, as we protect our water resources and preserve our environment.

 Our motto: Provide, Protect, Preserve

 LACSD was formed in 1978 under Community Services District (CSD) law, Government Code section 61000 et seq., and is governed by a locally elected Board of Directors consisting of five board members.
 The District’s service area is unincorporated.
 CSD’s can provide a wide variety of public services.
 Currently, LACSD provides water and wastewater services to Lake Arrowhead and the surrounding communities.
 Map of LACSD Boundaries.

 Our service area encompasses 15 square miles in the scenic San Bernardino Mountains with elevations ranging from 4,500 feet to over 6,000 feet.
 Because of the extreme topography, the District maintains multiple pressure zones.
 The service area is completely surrounded by United States Forest Service land and there is very little property available for future development.

 The District serves high quality water to approximately 8,900 water connections in Arrowhead Woods, Deer Lodge Park and Rimforest.
 92% of these connections are residences.
 Less than half are occupied full-time.
 Water facilities include two surface water treatment plants, two groundwater ion exchange treatment facilities, 23 water tanks, 6 pressure tanks, 19 pump stations, 125 miles of pipeline and 6 groundwater wells.
 This service area contains two separate water sheds that are connected via a tunnel built in 1907.
 The Bernina Water Treatment Plant is situated in between these two water sheds and can effectively move water between them.